-Jacqueline Bobak is a singer and educator committed to creating, interpreting, and teaching adventurous music made with and for the voice.
-She has performed extensively throughout the US and Europe, conducted research in experimental music and art, collaborated with numerous composers, and taught since 1991 at the California Institute of the Arts.
+Jacqueline Bobak is a singer, composer, and educator committed to creating, interpreting, and teaching adventurous music made with and for the voice.
+She has performed extensively throughout North America and Europe, composed vocal music ranging from solos to an opera, conducted research in experimental music and art, collaborated with numerous composers and artists, and taught since 1991 at the California Institute of the Arts.

-Ms. Bobak’s performance repertoire encompasses solos, operas, and chamber music, from the traditional to the avant-garde.
-Most of her work focuses on new and emerging pieces, including many composed especially for her.
-For over two decades she has been an active and critically acclaimed performer in the Los Angeles area, where she has appeared on the LA Philharmonic Green Umbrella series, Monday Evening Concerts at the LA County Museum of Art, at REDCAT, the Museum of Contemporary Art, the Getty Center, MicroFest, and Downtown Opera of Long Beach.
-Most recently she premiered a new staging of her own musical/theatrical work Dada Divas at the Dada World Fair in San Francisco and the XIII Festival Internacional Música Nueva in Monterrey, Mexico.
-In Europe she has appeared on the Audio Art Festival in Kraków; the Academy of Musical Arts and The Roxy in Prague; the Moravian Autumn Festival, Musica Nova Exposition, and New Music + series in Brno (Czech Republic); the York Spring Music Festival (UK); and at Spīķeri and Wagner Halls in Rīga.
+Ms. Bobak’s repertoire encompasses solo works, operas, and chamber music, from the traditional to the avant-garde.
+Most of her performances feature new and emerging pieces, including many composed especially for her.
+For over two decades she has been an active and critically acclaimed performer in the Los Angeles area, where she has appeared on the Los Angeles Philharmonic Green Umbrella series, Monday Evening Concerts at the LA County Museum of Art, at REDCAT, the Museum of Contemporary Art, the Getty Center, Villa Aurora, Automata, MicroFest, and Downtown Opera.
+In Europe she has appeared on the Audio Art Festival in Kraków; the Moravian Autumn Festival, Musica Nova Exposition, and New Music + series in Brno, and the Olomouc Contemporary Music and Opera Schrattenbach Festivals in Olomouc (Czech Republic); at the Mozarteum, the Academy of Musical Arts and The Roxy in Prague; on the York Spring Music Festival (UK); and at Spīķeri and Wagner Halls in Rīga.
 She has appeared as a soloist or ensemble member with the Penderecki Quartet, California EAR Unit, Electric Phoenix, Xtet, and CalArts New Century Players; in numerous duo concerts with Czech percussionist Dan Dlouhý; and has premiered works by Wadada Leo Smith, Chinary Ung, Frederic Rzewski, William Brooks, Ivo Medek, Mark Bobak, and many others.

-For over a decade (2003–2014), Ms. Bobak held several major administrative positions at CalArts, notably Interim Assistant Provost and Associate Dean for Academic and Special Projects in the School of Music.
+For over a decade Ms. Bobak held several major administrative positions at CalArts, notably Interim Assistant Provost and Associate Dean for Academic and Special Projects in the School of Music.
 She also played a principal role in CalArts’ various accreditation processes, and was an invited presenter several times at conferences of the Western Association of Schools and Colleges (WASC).
-Ms. Bobak led the task group that created CalArts’ first doctoral program, the groundbreaking Performer-Composer DMA; developed and coordinated the School of Music’s Interim program; and forged international initiatives and exchange programs.
-In 2014 she retreated from administrative work to the voice faculty in order to devote her full attention to the new VoiceArts program as well as to her own creative pursuits.
+Ms. Bobak led the task group that created CalArts’ first doctoral program, the groundbreaking Performer-Composer DMA that continues to draw international interest, especially from voice students; developed and coordinated the School of Music’s Interim program; and forged international initiatives and exchange programs.
+In 2014 she retreated from administrative work in order to devote her full attention to the VoiceArts program as well as to her own creative pursuits.